mrstefangrimm/GRIS5A/Instructable/instructions.md

 When you start the program, the Marker Phantom is already selected.

-If the phantom is plugged-in, the port should be listed.
+If the phantom is plugged-in, its port should in the list.
 Select the port and press "Connect".

 On the right control panel, it is possible to either control the motion axes individually or start a program.